-I am a Doctoral Researcher at the University of Sheffield's Department of Sociological Studies.
+I am a Research Associate at the University of Sheffield's Department of Sociological Studies.
 I started my PhD in October 2015 after completing my BA in Sociology and MA in Social Research.

-Prior to this I worked as a research associate at the University of Sheffield and in a number of third sector organisations providing research, information management and administrative support.
+Prior to this I worked as a researcher in other projects at the University of Sheffield and in a number of third sector organisations providing research, information management and administrative support.
+For an overview of my work so far, please navigate this page using the tabs at the sides.

 My research interests are in

-poverty over the lifecycle, social policy and advanced quantitative methods.
+poverty over the lifecourse, inequalities, social policy, metrics for policy evaluation, and advanced quantitative methods.

-The working title of my PhD is 'Defining and measuring multidimensional poverty in the UK'.
+My PhD research is titled: 'Defining and measuring multidimensional poverty in the UK'.

 Teaching & Other Roles

 In 2015/16 I acted as Student Organised Learning Coordinator for the department delivering a number of workshops to support postgraduate taught students.
 In the Autumn semester 2016 I taught on the level 2 Quantitative Methods module with Dr. Liam Foster.
-In Autumn 2017 I will be convening the level 3 "How to Lie with Statistics" quantitative methods module.
+In Autumn 2017 and 2018 I convened the level 3 "How to Lie with Statistics" quantitative methods module and in Autumn 2018 I convened the "Statistics for Occupational Psychologists" module for the Sheffield University Management School.

-I also co-chair the Sheffield University Research Reading Group and acted as Departmental and Faculty Rep for postgraduate researchers in the Department of Sociological Studies from October 2015 to October 2016.
-I act as a reviewer for the Sheffield Sociology Student Journal.
+I co-chair the Sheffield University Research Reading Group and acted as Departmental and Faculty Rep for postgraduate researchers in the Department of Sociological Studies from October 2015 to October 2016.

 I am a member of the Social Policy Association and the British Sociological Association.